markm-io/pypackage-template/README.md

 For more details, check out the [conventional commits website][conventional-commits] and [Python semantic release][python-semantic-release] GitHub action.

+### Docker Image Building

+If you choose to enable Docker image building during project generation, the template will automatically build and publish Docker images to GitHub Container Registry (ghcr.io) on each release.

+#### Setup Requirements

+1. **No additional secrets needed** - The workflow uses the built-in `GITHUB_TOKEN` which automatically has permissions to publish to GitHub Container Registry for your repository.

+2. **Repository package permissions** - Make sure your repository allows writing packages.
+This is usually enabled by default, but you can check in your repository settings under "Actions" → "General" → "Workflow permissions".

+#### What gets created

+- `Dockerfile` - Optimized multi-stage build using Python 3.12 slim image and uv for fast dependency installation
+- `.dockerignore` - Excludes unnecessary files from the Docker build context
+- GitHub Actions workflow job that builds and pushes images on each release
+- Automatic Docker image tagging with both the release version and `latest`

 ### Optional: Django package

 If your package is a reusable Django app, you should answer "yes" to the question "Is the project a Django package?".
 This will generate a bit more boilerplate for you to make it easier to develop and test: